GENERAL PRINCIPLES OF LAW, HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION: A TEACHER’S COMPREHENSIVE GUIDE

 Principle of Liberty

-Liberty means “the ability to think and act as one wishes.”
+Liberty means the ability to think and act as one wishes.
 Allowing an individual to exercise their autonomy over the kind of life they wish to lead is crucial.
+Liberty is a cornerstone of democratic societies and is protected by constitutional provisions.

 Principle of Equality

-Equality means “like things considered to be treated similarly and unlike things to be handled differently.”
+Equality means like things considered to be treated similarly and unlike things to be handled differently.
 It suggests that everyone is subject to the same laws and the same courts’ jurisdiction, regardless of status.
+Equality before the law is a fundamental right guaranteed by the Indian Constitution.

 Principle of Fraternity

-Fraternity means “brotherhood among disparate body of people united in their interests, aims, and so on.”
+Fraternity means brotherhood among disparate body of people united in their interests, aims, and so on.
+It promotes a sense of community and mutual respect among citizens, which is essential for a harmonious society.

 HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION